wo-language/wo/justifications.md

 //z := 1 // not possible at package level
 func declares() {
  var a int = 1
- b int := 1 // not possible
  var c = 1
  d := 1
  var e int
- f int // not possible (unlike C style int f;) var X // not possible var (
+ var (
      // all the same things it could already do
  )
  var m, n int = 1, 2
- o, p int := 1, 2 // not possible
  var q, r = 1, 2
  s, t := 1, 2
  var u, v int
- w, x int // not possible

- // note: e was already declared (we wouldn't need this note if shadowing were more explicit) e := 2       // not possible e = 2        // possible, just assigns e, y := 2, 3 // possible
+ e = 2        // possible, just assigns
- e, _ := 2, 3 // not possible
+ e, y := 2, 3 // possible
  if d == 1 {
      d := 2   // possible
      m, n := 3, 4 // possible